-Talk with your primary care provider (PCP) about your home life.
+Talk with your primary care provider (PCP) or other doctor about your home life.
 Let them know if you aren’t able to pay your bills, afford healthy food, afford a gym, or find reliable child care.
-Your PCP can refer you to Prescribe for Health.
+Your provider can refer you to Prescribe for Health.

-Once your PCP has referred you to us, Population Health workers at Cheshire Medical Center will call you.
+Once your provider has referred you to us, a Community Health worker will call you.
 They will ask you about the problems you face and help find solutions.